Kyle Tucker gives the Astros an important weapon. One who never seems to be fazed by anything. (Photo by F. Carter

 Astros closer Ryan Pressly knows every time he pitches is going to be a high-leverage situation.
 (Photo by F. Carter Smith)

-Yuli Gurriel gave Alex Bregman some love.
+Yuli Gurriel is always ready to give Alex Bregman some love.
 (Photo by F. Carter Smith)

 Rafael Montero brings strikeout stuff out of the bullpen.
 (Photo by F. Carter Smith)